2022 Youth Initiative Award Nominations: Nomination dates coming soon!

 “Good habits formed at youth make all the difference.” ~Aristotle

 In the similar spirit of the Great Initiative Award, we know there are talented, generous youth in our communities doing charitable projects of their own.
 The Youth Initiative Award was created just for them.
 The award is eligible for youth age 18 and under who were the primary organizer of a charitable program or project.
 A $1,000 stipend to support their work is available to the winner.

-To nominate someone for the Youth Initiative Award, review the Award Guidelines, complete the Nomination Form and include at least one letter of support from a member of the community that can attest to the charitable work being completed by the nominee.
+To nominate an individual for the Youth Initiative Award, review the Award Guidelines, complete the Nomination Form and include letters of support from members of the community who can attest to the charitable work being done by the nominee.

 Past Recipients of the Youth Initiative Award:

 Silas Hoffman for printing and donating PPE (personal protective equipment) such as face shields and an “ear saver” to alleviate discomfort for those wearing masks all day.
 He created thousands of the PPE and was able to donate to local nursing homes, hospitals, and more.

 Vanessa Calderon and Isabelle Hartman two of the five founding members of Scouts BSA Troop 1127.
 They assumed the two highest leadership positions within the troop with Vanessa as Assistant Senior Patrol Leader and Isabelle as Senior Patrol Leader.
 At the week-long, council-wide National Youth Leadership Training they were the only two females in attendance.

 Grace Longlett for fundraising and spreading awareness for the Ronald McDonald House Charity.

 Kyle Hoffman for developing and delivering STEM education programs at the Flickinger Learning Center Summer Camps.

 Caleb Hoffman for initiating and developing STEM education programming.